kyleburt95/150hw3/README.md

 Note
 ------
 - Make sure to start early.
 It requires more work than Assignment 2.
+- Check the lecture slides for details on MCTS.
+This [survey article](http://mcts.ai/pubs/mcts-survey-master.pdf) also has all you need to complete the assignment.
 - At the deadline, Github will automatically save the last commit as your submission.
 Make sure to commit your full solutions before that, and also your name and PID in the README.md file.